 - Bitilasana is a combination of two movements.
 The respective counter-movement is to exhale and then drop the chin to the chest as you arch the back and relax the buttocks.

 - Do this movement and the counter-movement about 4 to 6 times before you stop.

 - As a beginner, you should always protect the neck when you get into this posture.
 For that to achieve, broaden the shoulder blades and then pull them down so that they move away from the ears.

-There are few points of caution that you should always keep in mind before you perform this asana.
+There are a few points of caution that you should always keep in mind before you perform this asana.

 - In case you have a sensitive neck, then don’t crunch the neck’s back too much as you try to look up.
 It is better to look forward in order to avoid the strain.
 Also, you should make sure that the shoulders are away from the ears.

 - You should consult the doctor before you try this pose in case you are suffering from a neck injury.
-It is recommended to practice this yoga under expert’s supervision.
+It is recommended to practice this yoga under an expert’s supervision.

 You should always delve into this posture to bring out the best thing in you.
-It is essential to relax as well as rejuvenate the mind, body and soul.
+It is essential to relax as well as rejuvenate the mind, body, and soul.